rajeslab/locFDRN_biometrics/README.md

    - Set K = 700 at line 120
    - Set pi = 0.3 at line 124
    - set filename 'RC_compare_lcfdrNvslcfdr_pi_03.npy' to save simulation data.
-   - Then run the following Python code to get dataset "RC_compare_lcfdrNvslcfdr_pi_03.csv" in csv format
+   - Then run the following Python code to get dataset "RC_compare_lcfdrNvslcfdr_pi_03.csv" in CSV format
         - import numpy as np
         - arr = np.load("RC_compare_lcfdrNvslcfdr_pi_03.npy")
         - np.savetxt("RC_compare_lcfdrNvslcfdr_pi_03.csv", np.transpose(np.concatenate((arr[0],arr[1],arr[2]))),fmt='%1.4f', delimiter=",")
    - The entries of the CSV file exactly match the entries of Table S4 in the paper.
+8) Running the notebook "real_data_biometrics.ipynb":
+   - This notebook contains instructions on applying our method to your dataset, our example is given with simulated dataset (y,X).
+   - Input data:
+     - n by 1 vector of phenotype y
+     - n by p matrix of covariates X with n>p.
+   - ultimately the notebook shows the rejection by our method and off-the-shelf competitors.